ISISScientificComputing/ml-peak-finding/documents/stage1/prepare_docker.md

 install `docker-ee`.
 However, this is the Enterprise Edition and requires purchasing a special license.

-Instead, the following steps can be used to instal the community edition, `docker-ce`, from the CentOS repositories.
+Instead, the following steps can be used to install the community edition, `docker-ce`, from the CentOS repositories.

 ```